tonusp/NaNo2016/A_Book_of_Changes.md

 Wild beasts will not attack him
 Birds of prey will not strike him

 The bullets did not harm the Dragon Lord.
-His companions could not see if he stopped them, or simply was not there, where they passed through the space where he had stood.
+His companions could not see if he stopped them, or simply was not there, when they passed through the space where he had stood.
 All they knew was that, when the short burst of firing stopped, he still stood.

 "There is no need to shoot," said Joseph, and his voice held such a note of quiet yet powerful command, that the unit lowered their weapons.
 "We will come with you, quietly."